DragonflyStats/TechAdmin/Python/PSFletter.md

 ### Grant size:
 * USD $3,200.00  (i.e. €2,866.74 EUR)
 * This grant will be divided as follows:
         $2000 approx (€1800) for 20 complementary tickets.
         (Specifically €90 Euro towards the cost of each of the 20 tickets.)
 * $1200 approx (€1000) for financial aid.

 ### Details on complementary tickets
  * The total cost per person is €114.48 (USD $128 approx).
- * This figure is based on two key costs: venue rental costs (fixed) and vatering costs (variable).
+ * This figure is based on two key costs: venue rental costs (fixed) and catering costs (variable).
  * The total rental cost is €12700 (USD $14167.28).
 Based on 330 attendees, this is €38.48 Euro per attendee (USD $43 approx).
  * The catering cost per attendee for two days is €76 per person (USD $85 approx).